gvwilson/thirdbit/src/fiction/bear/index.md

 "Ah… Delicious.
 My compliments on your blend."
 The troll stood,
-adjusted the glasses perched on his snub nose, and dropped a few coppers on the table.
+adjusted the glasses perched on his snub nose, and dropped a few winkles on the table.
 "I will *definitely* return."
 Ignoring the tea blender's muttered curse, he sauntered out into the waning afternoon light.